OleksiiYavdoshko/FurniTech-Solutions_Project/README.md

 The charts illustrate change in sales, price, and profit over a four-year period.
 A clear seasonal pattern is evident, with consistent growth in sales and profit during the fourth quarter of each year.
 Additionally, the fourth quarter of 2016 stands out as the top-performing period, characterized by both high sales volume and prices.

 ### Written insights explaining the outcome/results of each analysis and response to hypothesis
-- **Correlation between order priority and date difference**: There is a correlation between order priority and date difference, particularly noticeable in low-priority orders.
-However, the difference in shipping time between high, critical, and medium priority orders is not significant.
+- **Which customer segment is the best-selling and most profitable**: Consumer segment has the highest sales and profit, whike the Home Office segment underperform.
-- **Correlation between ship mode and date difference**: There is no correlation between ship mode and date difference, indicating that the chosen shipping method does not significantly impact the time it takes for orders to be shipped.
+- **Which product category has the highest sales and profit**: Technology product category has the highest sales and profit.
+While Office Supplies has the lowest sale, but it actually has the big profit.
-- **Relationship between quantity of products and discount**: There is no correlation between the quantity of products ordered and the discount offered, suggesting that discount offers do not influence the quantity of products ordered.
+- **Correlation between quantity sold and profit**: There is no correlation between quantity sold and profit.
-- **Best and worst performing product categories and customer segments**: The top-performing product category in terms of sales and profit is technology, while the underperforming category is office supplies.
-Similarly, the corporate customer segment performs best in both sales and profit, while the consumer segment underperforms.
+- **How discount impact sales**: Discount has not a big influence on the sales amount.
-- **Regions with highest sales and profits**: The region with the highest sales is the East, whereas the region with the highest profit is the West.
+- **Which regions have the highest and lowest sales and profits**: East and West regions have the highest sales and profit.
+While Central region has bigger sale than South but it actually has lower profit than South.
-- **Variability in unit prices across product sub-categories**: The most expensive product sub-categories are copiers and fax, and office machines, indicating higher pricing for these items compared to others.
+- **Which states and cities have the highest and lowest sales and profits**: California and New York have the highest sales and profit.
+While Texas is on the third place by all time Sales, it actually has the lowest all time Profit.
+New York City and Los Angeles have the highest all time sales and profit.
+New York City stands out with profits exceeding those of other cities by at least two times.
-- **Trends in sales and profits over time**: Sales show a growth of 17.5% in the 2nd quarter compared to the 1st quarter.
-However, there is a notable decline in profit by 18% during the same period.
+- **Trends in sales and profit over time**: there is a seasonal pattern with the highest sales and profit in the fourth quarter of each year.

 ## Conclusion
 The analysis highlights opportunities for Office World to focus its marketing efforts on promoting top-selling and high-profit products to its target customer segments.
 By understanding customer preferences and purchasing patterns, Office World can tailor its marketing campaigns to better meet customer needs and drive sales.